AdaCore/training_material/courses/comprehensive_rust_training/180_modules/01_modules.rst

 Details
 ---------

--  Packages provide functionality and include a :rust:`Cargo.toml` file that describes how to build a bundle of 1+ crates.
+-  Packages provide functionality and include a :filename:`Cargo.toml` file that describes how to build a bundle of 1+ crates.
 -  Crates are a tree of modules, where a binary crate creates an executable and a library crate compiles to a library.